Nonzero $\mathfrak{n}$-cohomology of Totally Degenerate Limit of Discrete Series representations: Introduction

 \section{Introduction}

-Totally degenerate limits of discrete series (TDLDS) are relatively unexplored but tantalizingly close to discrete series representations, which are well understood in automorphic representation theory.
-It is expected that they correspond to Galois representations, but currently known methods provide no robust link between them and arithmetic geometry in any degree of generality.
+Totally degenerate limits of discrete series (TDLDS) are defined by weakening the regularity assumptions that are used to define discrete series.
+Therefore, it is natural to ask which of the many known properties of discrete series also hold for TDLDS.
+In particular, it is expected that TDLDS correspond to Galois representations.
+However, currently known methods provide no robust link between them and arithmetic geometry in any degree of generality.

-It was observed by Carayol that there is a link between TDLDS representations and geometry, in the sense that they are detected in the coherent cohomology of Griffiths Schmid domains with coefficients in a holomorphic line bundle.
-The domains where the line bundles exhibit these TDLDS representations in their cohomology cannot be Hermitian symmetric, and in fact do not admit any structure as a quasi projective variety \cite{grt2013}.
-We must therefore study these line bundles in terms of their equivariant structure over a homogeneous complex manifold without the classical tools from algebraic geometry.
+It was observed by Carayol that there is a link between TDLDS representations and geometry.
+In particular, TDLDS may be detected in the coherent cohomology of Griffiths Schmid domains with coefficients in a holomorphic line bundle.
+The domains that can detect TDLDS cannot be Hermitian symmetric.
+In fact, they do not admit any complex structure as a quasi projective variety \cite{grt2013}.
+We must therefore study these line bundles in terms of their equivariant structure over a locally homogeneous complex manifold.
+Under these weakened assumptions, it is less clear how to apply classical tools from algebraic geometry.
 Our main tool is the cohomology of TDLDS with respect to a Lie algebra $\nn$.
-It was shown rather suggestively by Carayol that in certain cases these cohomology groups are non zero.
+It was shown rather suggestively by Carayol that in certain cases these cohomology groups are non-zero.
+The non-vanishing of these groups have been further explored in the works of Green, Griffiths, Kerr, and Schmid.

-Our goal in this paper is to extend Carayol's results.
-Our contribution is to note that there are two canonical, non zero $\nn$ cohomology classes associated to any TDLDS representation $V$, and the degree of these classes is given by the dimension and codimension of a certain embedding of closed varieties that can be defined in terms of $\nn$ and $V$.
-Our main tool is a combinatorial complex constructed by Soergel that computes these $\nn$ cohomology groups without explicit dimensions and degrees in which one may hope to find cohomology in our case of interest.